paceval/paceval/paceval on a usb stick/readme.md

 -   extremely **scalable**
 -   very **cost**-effective

-**Example use case:** Local intelligence in the car with the information from the manual and additional information about the specific type of car
+**Example use case:** Local intelligence in the car with the information from the manual and additional information about the specific type of car.

 ![](media/5dc684bfbd542edf23d61b7c3d170066.png)